calvin-erfmann/Minecraft-Serverstats-Discord-Bot/README.md

 Hey Thanks for reading me.
 Warning: My English is not the best

+I have programmed this bot to show me statistics about the player numbers and ping of my Minecraft server on a Discord server.
+Yes I love statistics XD.

+And I thought this bot could be useful for others too.

+This bot uses Python3 and Discord.py

 So the Setup is really easy.

 First install Python3 or make sure it is installed